Leafwing-Studios/asm-docs/docs/signals/production-diffusion.md

 Organisms and resources steadily produce signals, slowly spreading out.

-# Constraints

-# Key Uncertainties

-- does chasing a moving target using signals work properly?
-Is this desired?
-- are waves produced when buildings / resources only tick infrequently?
-- how can we tweak and alter signals in interesting ways to change the default behaviors?

 # Signal Diffusion

 Signal diffusion operates using a modification of the standard [diffusion equation](https://en.wikipedia.org/wiki/Diffusion_equation).